indiainvestments/content/faqs/stocks/which-screener.md

 ## Return ratios

-In case of Abbott India, the ROIC reported as on 29th April 2021 is:
+In case of Abbott India, the ROIC reported as on 29th April 2021 is [^archives](#abbott-india-roic):

 ```
 Screener.in:        22.90%